queryluke/masseffect-5e/static/data/tools/starship_system_helm.md

 ---

 A Starship's helm is the pilot seat.
-While most ships can be piloted by VI, the pilot monitors an array of sensors and subroutines to optimize the ships flight, make smooth landings, and avoid enemy fire.
+While most ships can be piloted by VI, the pilot monitors an array of sensors and subroutines to optimize the ship's flight, make smooth landings, and avoid enemy fire.
 Pilots can also override subsystems and take full control of the craft.

 __Vehicle Handling__.
-You ability in the pilot seat gives you additional insight when taking the Maneuver or Hard Maneuver action during starship combat.
+Your ability in the pilot seat gives you additional insight when taking the Maneuver or Hard Maneuver action during starship combat.

 __Insight__.
 Gain additional insight when assessing the tales of others' piloting feats.